Anuken/MindustryJavaModTemplate/README.md

 # Mindustry Java Mod Template
 A Java Mindustry mod template that works on Android and PC.
 The Kotlin version of this mod can be seen [here](https://github.com/Anuken/MindustryKotlinModTemplate).

+## Publishing a release

+A Java mod needs to have at least one published release containing the mod jar file to be available by the mod browser in Mindustry.
+To create a release, tag a commit and create and publish a release on Github.
+There is a Github Actions workflow that will automatically build the mod for the release, so you don't need to manually build and upload anything.

 ## Building for Desktop Testing

 1. Install JDK **17**.